Curtis R. Reitz: Biography

 Reitz was born in Reading, Pennsylvania.
 His father was a jeweler, and his mother was a teacher.
 He attended Reading High School.

 He received his A.B. in History from the University of Pennsylvania in 1951 (Phi Beta Kappa).
 He then spent two years in the armed forces during the Korean War.
 Reitz then earned his LL.B. summa cum laude from the University of Pennsylvania Law School in 1956.
 He served as the editor-in-chief of the University of Pennsylvania Law Review from 1955 to 1956.
 At Penn Law he was a student of A. Leo Levin, and a research assistant for Professor Louis B. Schwartz.
 He then worked as a law clerk to United States Supreme Court Chief Justice Earl Warren from 1956 to 1957.

-He is the Algernon Sydney Biddle Professor of Law at the University of Pennsylvania Law School.
+He was the Algernon Sydney Biddle Professor of Law at the University of Pennsylvania Law School.
 He has taught at the law school since 1957.
 The Penn Law Class of 1968 created the Class of 1968 Scholarship Fund Honoring Curtis R. Reitz, which provides financial support to LL.M. students at the school.

-Reitz has represented Pennsylvania for 25 years in the National Conference of Commissioners on Uniform State Laws, and is chair of the Conference's Committee on International Legal Developments.
-He also participated in the recent revision of the Uniform Commercial Code.
-His recent work has focused on international commercial law, including aspects of the World Trade Organization's operations.
+Reitz has represented Pennsylvania for 25 years in the National Conference of Commissioners on Uniform State Laws, and was chair of the Conference's Committee on International Legal Developments.
+He also participated in the revision of the Uniform Commercial Code.
+His later work has focused on international commercial law, including aspects of the World Trade Organization's operations.